-In order to drive operational excellence, a leading North American consumer packaged Food and Beverage company required a way to collect data in real time from various plant locations.
-As a result, it would be able to promote continuous improvement, decrease plant-to-plant variations and reduce waste.
+In order to drive operational excellence, a leading North American consumer packaged Food and Beverage company required a way to collect real-time SPC data from various plant locations.
+As a result, it would be able to promote continuous improvement, decrease plant-to-plant manufacturing variations and reduce waste.

 The Food and Beverage leader selected InfinityQS®

-POD is integrated with the manufacturer’s measuring tools at three separate facilities.
+ProFicient on Demand is integrated with the manufacturer’s existing quality control measuring tools at three separate facilities.
 These tools send data directly to the enterprise quality hub, which assimilates and presents the information to users.
 In addition, ProFicient is integrated with an application that collects data from lab tests and instantaneously enters them into the database, thereby reducing paper and manual data entry.

 Furthermore, the manufacturer is able to mine its collected data for Quality Intelligence to help identify areas for continuous improvement.
 POD’s flexible reporting capabilities and easy-to-use dashboards allow for the slicing and dicing of data in order to pinpoint new opportunities for improvement and perform predictive analyses.
 Plus, POD facilitates collaboration between facilities, as different locations can share their data to promote standardization and reduce plant-to-plant variations.